 This is chess . . . with a difference!
-The goal remains the same: to checkmate the enemy king.
+The goal remains the same: to checkmate the enemy King.
 But the moves may be a bit unusual . . .

-Each player has a deck of cards, each modifying the traditional rules of the game in a different way.
-Every move is a surprise!
+Each player has a deck of cards.
+Each card modifies the traditional rules of the game in a different way, so every move is a surprise.
 In Knightmare Chess, victory is never certain until the last move.